-Smart Testing for CVD and Current Perspectives on LDL Management
+Current Perspectives on LDL Management

-The causal link between high levels of low-density lipoprotein (LDL) particles in the development of cardiovascular disease (CVD) is well established: The longer there is exposure to elevated LDL, the greater the risk for CVD events.
+The causal link between high levels of low-density lipoprotein (LDL) particles in the development of cardiovascular disease (CVD) is well established.
+Elevated LDL drives entry of these atherogenic particles into the arterial wall, accelerating development of CVD.
+The longer there is exposure to elevated LDL, the greater the risk for cardiovascular events.